vagrantpress/vagrantpress/index.md

 ### Now That It's Up and Running, Now What?

-You can use this environment to create, modify and experiment with Wordpress theming and modules - either your own development or testing plugins for use on your 'real' Wordpress site.
+You can use this environment to create, modify and experiment with WordPress theming and modules - either your own development or testing plugins for use on your 'real' WordPress site.

-The Vagrantpress puppet script creates a folder called `WordPress` in the directory where the Vagrant virtual machine is running - you can create your own themes and modules in the `wp-content` directory as you would for any other type of Wordpress development.
+The Vagrantpress puppet script creates a folder called `WordPress` in the directory where the Vagrant virtual machine is running - you can create your own themes and modules in the `wp-content` directory as you would for any other type of WordPress development.
 This directory will also exist "on the host system", allowing you to use the development tools/editors of your choice.

 ### How Do I Get Help or Contribute to the project?